Cincinnati Zoo and Botanical Garden: Harry and Linda Fath Elephant Trek

 On June 15, 2021, the Zoo Broke ground on the Biggest Habitat in Zoo History: The Harry and Linda Fath Elephant Trek.
 The Elephant Trek is five times the size of the Zoo's former elephant habitat.
-The current exhibit opened on October 1st, 2024 and is home to a multi-generational herd of eight Asian elephants, including a family unit from the Dublin Zoo and four elephants that the zoo had before construction.
+The current exhibit opened on October 1, 2024, and is home to a multi-generational herd of eight Asian elephants, including a family unit from the Dublin Zoo and four elephants that the zoo had before construction.
 It includes swimming pools, streams, overhead feeding stations, mud wallows, and enrichment opportunities at every turn.
 These enrichments encourage movement and other natural behaviors.
 The herd of eight can access three different yards that serve different purposes and can accommodate separation for training and medical procedures.
 It is also home to Vietnamese pheasants and Azure-winged magpies.

-Phase 2 opened on April 14th, 2025 and includes Siamang’s Point, a rhinoceros hornbill exhibit, Asian small-clawed otters for the Clawed River Otter Habitat and the New Picnic Shelter Complex.
+Phase 2 opened on April 14, 2025, and includes Siamang’s Point, a rhinoceros hornbill exhibit, Asian small-clawed otters and a Babirusa for the Clawed River Otter Habitat and the New Picnic Shelter Complex.